railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 This operation is based on the criteria set out in the lower part of the form, labelled :guilabel:`Price Computation`.

-The first field you have to complete is labelled :guilabel:`Based on`.
-Set the mode for partner price calculation, choosing between:
+The first field to complete is :guilabel:`Based on`.
+Set the way in which the partner price will be calculated, choosing between:

 * the :guilabel:`Public Price` set in the product file,